opengovsg/starter-kit-docs/docs/guides/suspense-usage.md

 ## Overriding all defaults

-You can override the component to render when errors are faced by using the `fallback` prop.
+You may override the component to render when errors are faced by using the `fallback` prop.

 ## Example Usage of ErrorBoundary + Suspense